codeface-io/SwiftObserver/README.md

 }
 ```

-On the side of *observables*, you don't need to do anything.
-The observations that an *observable* is part of stop automatically when the *observable* dies.
+The observations in which an *observable* is involved stop automatically when the *observable* dies, so it doesn't need to do anything in `deinit`.
+But it can always stop all its observations via `stopObservations()`.

 Forgetting some observations wouldn't waste significant memory.
 But you should understand, control and express the mechanics of your code to a degree that prevents systemic leaks.

-The two above mentioned functions are all you need for safe memory management.
+The three above mentioned functions are all you need for safe memory management.
 If you still want to erase observations that you may have forgotten, there are two other functions for that:

-1. `myObservable.removeDeadObservers()`
+1. `observable.stopAbandonedObservations()`
-2. `removeAbandonedObservations()` (Erases **every** observation whos *observer* is dead)
+2. `stopAllAbandonedObservations()` (Erases **every** observation whos *observer* is dead)

 > Memory management with SwiftObserver is meaningful and safe.
 There are no contrived constructs like "Disposable" or "DisposeBag".
 And since you can always flush out orphaned observations, real memory leaks are impossible.